averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 ## Key Features

-- Integration of AlloyDB vectorstore with OpenAI embeddings
+- Integration of AlloyDB vectorstore with VertexAI embeddings
 - Similarity search
 - Adding documents into AlloyDB with pgvector extension